-Trump’s Supreme Court choice meets with GOP senators as Republicans fast track nomination
+Trump’s Supreme Court choice meets with GOP senators as Republicans fast-track nomination

 Trump nominated Barrett, 48, a federal judge on the U.S. Court of Appeals for the 7th Circuit, on Saturday to replace Justice Ruth Bader Ginsburg, who died Sept.
 18 at 87.
 Ginsburg’s dying wish was that the next president choose her successor, but Republicans have pushed ahead with the nomination, with a confirmation vote possible before the Nov.
 3 election.

 Officials working on Barrett’s confirmation were also moving rapidly behind the scenes to advance her nomination through the Senate.
-The Senate Judiciary Committee sent Barrett the standard lengthy nominee questionnaire on Sunday, and she was expected to return it to the committee as early as Tuesday, according to officials familiar with the process who spoke on the condition of anonymity.
+The Senate Judiciary Committee sent Barrett the standard lengthy nominee questionnaire Sunday, and she was expected to return it to the committee as early as Tuesday, according to officials familiar with the process who spoke on the condition of anonymity.

 Only two Republican senators out of 53 have said that the Senate should wait on the nomination until after the election — Susan Collins of Maine and Lisa Murkowski of Alaska.